R1T and R1S electric trucks: Rivian confirms more about pricing, range, specs ahead of orders

 Those who get in line with a pre-order will have early access to the configurator starting Monday, November 16; it will be open to all starting November 23.

-U.S. deliveries for the R1T will start in June 2021, with the R1S arriving starting in August 2021.
+U.S. deliveries for the R1T will start in June 2021, with the R1S arriving in August 2021.
 According to Rivian’s site, delivery will be based on the original pre-order date, delivery location, and configuration.

 Rivian also today announced that Canadian deliveries start in November 2021.